mvmd-org/mvmd-site/docs/recipes/equipable.md

 sidebar_position: 6
 ---

-# Equipable Profile
+# Equipable

-The Equipable Profile extends the Basic Profile with properties specific to items that can be equipped and used by avatars, such as tools, weapons, and interactive objects.
+The Equipable Recipe extends the Basic Recipe with properties specific to items that can be equipped and used by avatars, such as tools, weapons, and interactive objects.

 ## Core Structure